isomerpages/nlb-biblioasia/_apr-jun-2013/Oriental, Utai, Mexican: The Story of the Singapore Jewish Community.md

 The trustees were also awarded a 99- year lease for the first Jewish cemetery.
 Located at today’s Dhoby Ghaut MRT, the Orchard Road Cemetery, or Old Cemetery, was moulded out of “a very swampy area as is was known on the very fringe of the jungle”.14 It was to remain there until 1983, when the government repossessed it.

 With these two places, the community moved from “traders” to “settlers” of Singapore in the census and more importantly, in their self-identities.
-As pioneering “port Jews”15, they did not have to confront the choice that faced the second generation: “adapt to the Britishdominated world and succeed financially, or maintain the life they had at home”, as Joan Bieder frames it in her authoritative T*he Jews of Singapore*.
+As pioneering “port Jews”15, they did not have to confront the choice that faced the second generation: “adapt to the Britishdominated world and succeed financially, or maintain the life they had at home”, as Joan Bieder frames it in her authoritative *The Jews of Singapore*.
 16

 One such person who straddled both worlds with panache was Abraham Solomon (1798–1884).
 Like David Sassoon in Bombay, Solomon became wealthy through opium, and served as Singapore’s Nasi, the unofficial Jewish community leader.